Previously, we have put together a few articles on micro-needle treatment.

 Case Study #1: Orange peel texture

-I first wanted to thank you for your wonderful website’s valuable information.
-I wanted to reach out for your expert advice regarding a skin inflammation experiencing due to the Micro-needling.
-I’m 29 years old, went to a nurse practitioner for treating mild acne scar, and she recommended micro-needling, which I jumped at since it sounded so effective without much knowledge about this treatment and the risk factors.
-A week after my skin peeled, I experienced this burning sensation on my face’s left side, a change in texture; the texture was very smooth and firm, and now it looks crepe and orange peel-like).
-I’m pretty much left with much skin damage and regret the treatment.
-Another doctor saw me they told me it is Rosacea ( which I never experienced before this treatment; is it possible that the micro-needling did activate and inflame this condition?
+Thank you for your website’s valuable information.
+I wanted to reach out for your expert advice regarding a skin inflammation experiencing due to a micro needle roller treatment.
+I’m 39 years old, went to a nurse practitioner for treating mild acne scar, and she recommended the micro-needle procedure, which I jumped at since it sounded so effective without much knowledge about this treatment and the risk factors.
+A week after my skin peeled, I experienced this burning sensation on my face’s left side, a change in texture; the texture was very smooth and firm, and now it looks crepe and orange peel-like.
+I’m pretty much left with skin damage and regret having the treatment.
+Another doctor told me I had rosacea which I have never experienced before.
+Is it possible that the micro-needling did activate and inflame this condition?
 I am now on doxycycline antibiotic and topical metronidazole.
-And I have recently purchased the DNA and Bio serums and the fortifying cream I am loving.
-Also, does use red light therapy 5 minutes a day help?.
+And I have recently purchased the DNA and Bio serums and Fortifying cream which I am loving.
+Also, does using red light therapy 5 minutes a day help?
 Are there any other items that you suggest to help resolve this inflammation that I’m experiencing?
 It has been 5 months now that I’m having this issue.

-I would like to start on a regimen that you suggest for micro-needling gone wrong.
+I would like to start on a regimen that you suggest for a micro needle with rf that has really damaged my skin.
 I have had three treatments, and each time, they felt very aggressive and deep.
 I have swelling in the under layers and emerging pockmarks, indentations, streaks, track marks, and whitish lines that keep revealing themselves all over my cheeks.
 The last treatment was two months ago, and every day, I notice more discolouration that leads to an indent of some form.
 I went to the dermatologist, who recommended I have a biopsy and explained that a micro needle procedure could introduce immunogenic particles into the dermis and potentiate local or systemic hypersensitivity and granulomatous reactions.e I am absolutely devastated.
 I feel like I’m constantly on the verge of a nervous breakdown over it.
 I am so scared that it’s getting worse, and I’m scared it’s permanently marked.
 I can’t focus on anything else; any advice and recommendations you could provide would greatly appreciate it.
 I am so lost on what to do or if there is ever anything I can do really, but your reviews and education on the topic are auspicious.

 Case Study # 3: Low-grade infection

-Dear Samantha, I’m wondering if you have been contacted by others experiencing prolonged burning, irritation, and flare-ups of redness on their skin after micro-needling?
+Dear Samantha, I’m wondering if you have been contacted by others experiencing prolonged burning, irritation, and flare-ups of redness on their skin after micro needle with prp treatment?
 If so, are you able to tell me what treatment you recommended?
 And if they are still experiencing these symptoms?

 I am reaching out because I have been currently tested at the Mayo Clinic.
 After all, there is a suspicion of a systemic reaction in my skin.
 I am having is small fibre neuropathy and possibly erythromelalgia since having micro-needling treatment.
 If it ends up being this, then I can say that this procedure has literally ruined my life functioning, especially if they can’t figure out how to stop it.
 I will keep you updated if my extended reaction to the 10/1/20 micro-needling results in these horrible diseases, but I just wanted to see if you knew of any other people who have had similar reactions as me?